yaroslaavl/ProLeagueManager/README.md

    - Accept or decline user requests
    - Manage team roster (add/remove players)
    - View team notifications in the "Invitations" tab
+   - Manage team notifications

  ### Competition management
    - Register a team for tournaments/leagues
-   - Set minimum required players for a match
    - Automatic captain inclusion in the lineup
    - Select active players and substitutes before a match
-   - Generate QR code for team verification in traditional sports
+   - Get QR code for team verification in traditional sports

  ### Event display
-   - Categorized events based on ESPORT or SPORT selection
+   - Watch categorized events based on ESPORT or SPORT selection
-   - Global messages pinned on the main page for important updates
+   - Watch Global messages pinned on the main page for important updates
-   - Display upcoming tournaments and key matches (semi-finals, finals, top 5 matches)
+   - Watch upcoming tournaments and key matches (semi-finals, finals, top 5 matches)

 ### Administrator functionalities
-  - Create, modify, and delete tournaments, leagues, and teams
+  - Create, modify, and delete tournaments, leagues, and teams, game systems, sports
   - Add or remove teams from competitions
   - Publish global announcements for matches, tournaments, or leagues
   - Add or remove user roles and user accounts